plone/training/docs/mastering-plone/features.md

 File

-: A file like a pdf, video or Word document.
+: A file like a PDF, video or Word document.

   ```{figure} _static/features_add_a_file.png
   ```